The Origins of the 12 Steps

 Let us briefly summarize our findings.
 We have in AA a program of recovery based on the simple principle of one alcoholic talking to another.
 And we have Steps – understood in a variety of ways – that can result in a personality change sufficient to bring about and support a life free from alcohol.
 That’s if – and this was our final point – if the alcoholic remembers that alcoholism is a physical affliction that simply will not allow her or him to pick up that first drink.

-This essay is included in The Little Book: A Collection of Alternative 12 Steps which is available here: Recovery 101.
+This essay is included in The Little Book: A Collection of Alternative 12 Steps.